bFraley/Smirk/README.md

 Proof of concept exploratory work in web framework design and implementation.

+To tinker with Smirk: clone, use Python3 and virtualenv/virtualenvwrapper, `pip install -r requirements.txt`

+Run the dev server: `python3 smirkserver/run.py`

+Run the tests from project root dir with `nosetests -s`

 Some design notes:

 `core/` - contains core implementation files.